Dalit feminism: Today

 In the present day, activists such as Ruth Manorama work on legal and political actions to empower Dalit women.
-Manorama has spoke out about how laws that are meant to protect women in Scheduled Castes and Scheduled Tribes are poorly implemented.
+Manorama has spoken out about how laws that are meant to protect women in Scheduled Castes and Scheduled Tribes are poorly implemented.
 Often complaints and reports filed by Dalit women are ignored.
 In addition, Asha Kowtal of the All India Dalit Mahila Adhikar Manch (AIDMAM) says that India is "stonewalling any discussion on caste."
 AIDMAM, in conjunction with the Krantijyoti Savitribai Phule Women's Studies Center (KSPWSC), held a 2017 conference called "Dalit Women Speak Out" which attracted around 450 delegates and participants.
 AIDMAM presented testimonies of gender and caste-based violence at the 38th session of the United Nations Human Rights Council in 2018.
 The report, called Voices Against Caste Impunity: Narratives of Dalit Women in India and presented to the United Nations (UN), was the first report on caste-based violence against women to be given to the UN.